chetanbura/reactjs-boilerplate-ts/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 ### `npm run lint`

-Find the eslint issue from the project folder.\
+Find the eslint issue from the project folder.

 ### `npm run lint:fix`

-Auto fix the fixable eslint issue from the project folder.\
+Auto fix the fixable eslint issue from the project folder.

 ### `npm run format`

+Format the all files with prettier from the project folder.

+### `npm run test`

-Format the all files with prettier from the project folder.\
+Format the all files with prettier from the project folder.

+### `npm run coverage`

+It generate the coverage reports on jets tests

-### `npm run plop`
+### `npm run generate`

-It initiate the generator script and used to generate pages/component as per options selected by users.\
+It initiate the generator script and used to generate pages/component as per options selected by users.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.